jmuredubois/datasciencecoursera/predmachmearn_week3_assignment.md

 ## Load training data
 `data <- read.csv("pml-testing.csv")`

 or better

 `data <- read.csv("pml-training.csv", na.strings=c("NA","#DIV/0!"), as.is=6:154)`

+Since the presence of "#DIV/0!" (yeah Excel) in the data caused many variables to be imported as strings instead of floating point.

 19622 observations and **160** variables :